Pylons/pyramid/docs/narr/urldispatch.rst

 When a route configuration declaration names a ``view`` attribute, the value of the attribute will reference a :term:`view callable`.
 This view callable will be invoked when the route matches.
-A view callable, as described in :ref:`view_chapter`, is developer-supplied code that "does stuff" as the result of a request.
+A view callable, as described in :ref:`views_chapter`, is developer-supplied code that "does stuff" as the result of a request.
 For more information about how to create view callables, see :ref:`views_chapter`.